cloudmesh/classes/docs/source/hw3.rst

 Test Program
 -------------------------------------------------------------------------------

-We provide ``hw3.py`` test file in your repository.
+We provide ``hw3.py`` test file in your repository, checkout ``hw3`` branch.
 Run this on india.futuresystems.org, if you completed all tasks above.
-All available tests should be passed without errors.
-Clone your private repository from IU GitHub.
+All available tests should be succeeded without errors.
+First, *clone* your private repository from IU GitHub.
+See details here:
-See details here: :ref:`IU GitHub Guidelines <ref-iu-github-for-assignments>`.
+:ref:`IU GitHub Guidelines <ref-iu-github-for-assignments>`.
 You will use *virtualenv* to prepare packages.

 Run::